mbrio/react-boilerplate/README.md

 # React Boilerplate

-A boilerplate for use compiling static applications with ES6, React, React Router, Marty, Bootstrap, LESS, and Webpack.
+A boilerplate for use compiling static applications consisting of ES6 source using Babel and Webpack.
+Comes pre-configured to use React, React Router, Marty, Bootstrap, and LESS.

 ## Build